hardikvasa/http-connection-lifecycle/README.rst

 Step 1: Parsing the URL
 -----------------------

-As soon as you type the URL into the browser and hit enter/return key, the browser (or any client for that matter) would parse the URL [#url]_ to extract inportant components from it.
+As soon as you type the URL into the browser and hit enter/return key, the browser (or any client for that matter) would parse the URL [#url]_ to extract important components from it.
 An example URL is given below:

 **https://www.google.com/search?q=cats**